theNewDynamic/coosbay-1/site/content/blog/charleston-marine-life-center-in-a-hidden-gem.md

 ---
-title: Charleston Marine Life Center in a Hidden Gem
+title: Charleston Marine Life Center is a Hidden Gem
 date: 2019-03-20 21:00:00 -0700
 description: 'One of our most prized hidden gems is the Charleston Marine Life Center, part of the OIMB - The Oregon Institute of Marine Biology.
 From the outside, you''d